eapowertools/qs-admin-playbook/docs/asset_management/apps/flag_unused_base_community_sheets.md

 </div>
 </div>

-The script below will tag any community sheets with the tag _'UnusedCommunitySheet'_.
+The script below will tag any community sheets with the tag `UnusedCommunitySheet`.
 It expects an Excel file (XLSX) as an input, where the name of the column with the **Sheet Id** is specified.
-This allows for the Qlik Administrator to export a filtered down list from the _Sheet Usage_ table in the **Sheet Usage** sheet of the Operations Monitor.
+This allows for the Qlik Administrator to export a filtered down list from the **Sheet Usage** table in the **Sheet Usage** sheet of the Operations Monitor.

 The below script assumes that the desired **Tag** has already been created, e.g. `UnusedCommunitySheet`.